Last Updated on November 6, 2023

 You can run the Power Station inside without any fear of building carbon monoxide.
 It’s a great solution for folks that live in the city, especially considering the average power outage is just 3 hours.

 That isn’t quite as reassuring in hurricane and earthquake-prone areas where outages often last for days.
-However, EGO is bringing solar panel compatibility soon.
-That’s something that will make it a better option for multi-day outages.
-I’d go with at least 200 watts of panels to get a reasonable charge during the day.
+However, EGO does have solar panel compatibility.
+That’s something that makes it a better option for multi-day outages or off-the-grid days.
+I’d max out the 180 watts of panels to get a reasonable charge during the day.

 The Bottom Line